au2001/onepace-stremio/README.md

 I, [au2001](https://github.com/au2001), then forked this second addon in October 2023 to update it with newly released One Pace episodes.\
 [trulow](https://github.com/trulow) further helped maintain it by adding new episodes as they were being released.

-In January 2024, I automated the update process for adding new One Pace episodes, removing the need for manual intervention.
+In January 2024, I automated the update process for adding new One Pace episodes, removing the need for manual intervention.\
+In March 2024, I then created the Matrix channel to receive notifications when new episodes are released.

 Thank you to everyone involved, especially [One Pace volunteers](https://onepace.net/about) for their incredible, ongoing effort.